The Apprentice (American TV series): Spin-offs

 The Apprentice also spawned a reality television dating game show.
 On June 17, 2010, Donald J. Trump Presents The Ultimate Merger premiered on TV One.
 The series stars Omarosa Manigault-Stallworth, a former political consultant who in 2004 appeared on the first season of The Apprentice and in 2008 on the first celebrity edition of the show and also in season 13.
 Each of the twelve contestants vying for the affections of Manigault-Stallworth were selected by Trump himself.

-Following Trump's election as president in 2016, Burnett has kept in touch with Trump about additional television shows, and at one point, Burnett proposed the idea of The Apprentice: White House, which would have been filmed following Trump's departure from office and would have been focused on political activities.
-However, no firm plans have been established for this.
+Following Trump's election as president in 2016, Burnett kept in touch with Trump about additional television shows, and at one point, Burnett proposed the idea of The Apprentice: White House, which would have been filmed following Trump's departure from office and would have been focused on political activities.
+However, no firm plans were established for this.

 Martha Stewart

 On February 2, 2005, NBC announced that they would broadcast the first spin-off from The Apprentice, called The Apprentice: Martha Stewart.
 The show, which ran from September 21 to December 21, 2005, was hosted by Martha Stewart, who was the first woman in the world to become a self-made billionaire.
 It kept the format of the original series but changed a few elements to fit Stewart's personality.
 Trump was one of the executive producers of the show and castings were held in 27 cities across the United States.

 At the time, the original Apprentice was airing new seasons in each of the fall and winter, each with declining overall ratings.
 The Apprentice: Martha Stewart aired on Wednesdays during the same fall season as the fourth season of the original Apprentice (which aired Thursdays).
 The Apprentice: Martha Stewart struggled while the original series' fourth season again earned poorer ratings than the previous season.
 Trump claimed that there was "confusion" between the two shows.
 There has also been talk that Trump did not want Stewart to host the spin-off show.
 NBC announced that it would not bring back the show for a second season, although the network stressed that the show was initially planned to air only for one season.
 The show averaged between six and seven million viewers.
 Before Stewart's show ended, Trump and Stewart had a fight over Stewart accusing Trump that he did not want her to have a successful show, that he might have wanted it jinxed.
 Trump denied this charge, and both TV stars have not worked together again, and there are no plans for the future.